 25 Under 25 recognition program

-Anyone who has spent time around them knows that the students in WSU's Mike Ilitch School of Business are some of the brightest and hardest working around.
-For the second year, the best of the best will be recognized for all they do – in and out of the classroom – through the 25 Under 25 awards.
+Anyone who has spent time around them knows that the students in WSU's Mike Ilitch School of Business are some of the brightest and hardest-working around.
+For the third year, the best of the best will be recognized for all they do – in and out of the classroom – through the 25 Under 25 awards.

 Dean Robert Forsythe created the Mike Ilitch School of Business 25 Under 25 program to recognize students who have demonstrated success in at least two of the following four categories: academics, leadership, professional development and campus/community service.